The Orchestras Of Transformation | New Artistic Imaginaries For The 2030 Agenda

 THE ORCHESTRAS OF TRANSFORMATION

-Initiated on the occasion of the 2020 Rome Charter launch, and commissioned by Azienda Speciale Palaexpo, The orchestras of transformation —curated by Sara Alberani e Valerio del Baglivo (Locales) and Matteo Lucchetti, Judith Wielander (Visible Project) invited three international artists Cooking Sections, Jasmeen Patheja and Marinella Senatore + Johanne Affricot to rethink artistic methods of intervention in the public sphere and implement paths towards change as well as to promote alternative imaginaries.
+Initiated on the occasion of the 2020 Rome Charter launch, and commissioned by Azienda Speciale Palaexpo, The orchestras of transformation —curated by Sara Alberani e Valerio del Baglivo (Locales) and Matteo Lucchetti, Judith Wielander (Visible Project) invited three international artists and a culture curator, Cooking Sections, Jasmeen Patheja and Johanne Affricot, to rethink artistic methods of intervention in the public sphere and implement paths towards change as well as to promote alternative imaginaries.
 Taking the pandemic into consideration, the team of The Orchestras, in dialogue with the artists, has developed a multiform method of artistic presentation which includes establishing collaborations with local and international actors, developing social-media campaigns and podcasts aimed at a wider audience.

 NEW ARTISTIC IMAGINARIES FOR THE 2030 AGENDA